 What this site offers for YOU:

-The site will address many aspects of effective study, illustrating the importance of understanding concepts such as: the contested nature of knowledge, making meaning, critical thinking, building argument and the signposting of authorship and ideas in our writing.
+The Heroes and Villain’s site will address many aspects of effective study, illustrating the importance of understanding concepts such as: the contested nature of knowledge, making meaning, critical thinking, building argument and the signposting of authorship and ideas in our writing.

 We explode a few myths about academic writing, for example, it is not fully true that we should never put our own ideas in our work.
 We argue instead that the best academic writing should allow the author to be present in their work, provided the arguments and ideas presented have been developed through careful consideration of the evidence (prioritising the findings and arguments of authorities in the field) and are presented in an academic style.

-What constitutes plagiarism is by no means straightforward and we aim to show that although few students set out deliberately to steal the ideas of others, lack of understanding of what constitutes plagiarism results in many more students being alleged to have committed plagiarism.
+What constitutes plagiarism is by no means straightforward, we aim to show that although few students set out deliberately to steal the ideas of others, lack of understanding of what constitutes plagiarism results in many more students being alleged to have committed plagiarism.

 So, we will explore the very nature of plagiarism in an academic setting, and why this has been – and continues to be – such a troublesome area, fraught with misunderstandings.

-Likewise, we will explore complexities and pitfalls-to-be-aware-of relating to collaboration by assessing what exactly constitutes acceptable forms of academic collaboration versus unacceptable forms and legitimate collaboration versus collusion.
+Likewise, we will explore complexities and pitfalls to be aware of when collaborating by assessing what exactly constitutes acceptable forms of academic collaboration versus unacceptable forms, and legitimate collaboration versus collusion.

 A central argument throughout this site, is that with a clear and full understanding of academic good practices (and appropriate planning and time-realism), we can effectively reduce the possibility of committing unintentional plagiarism (or other forms of academic poor practice) to zero.